-Since 24 February 2022, IT business has been adopted to the new reality, as well as the entire country.

-Most IT companies managed to relocate their employees to safer regions during 2022.
+Since 24 February 2022, IT business has adapted to the new reality, just as the entirety of Ukraine has.
+According to available statistics, more than 70% of all tech companies in Ukraine arranged for the relocation of their staff to safer regions of Ukraine or abroad.
 Indeed, the cities with a high level of concentration of IT business, such as Kyiv and Kharkiv, were in the first wave of relocation, whereas Odesa and Dnipro joined the movement in the second wave.
-As a result, March and April showed substantial slowdown in activity.